-Photo Days 2024: the contemporary photo festival celebrates its 5th edition in Paris
+Photo Days 2025: the contemporary photo festival to be experienced throughout Paris

 Photo Days is the artsy event not to be missed this autumn in Paris.
-We look forward to seeing you from November 2 to 30, 2024, to discover the various exhibitions and events organized in Parisian institutions and galleries.
+We look forward to seeing you from November 3 to 30, 2025, to discover the various exhibitions and events organized in Parisian institutions and galleries.
+Here's the program!

 We're delighted to be back again this year for Photo Days, the unmissable event that will set the pace for the end of the year in Paris.
-From November 2 to 30, 2024, discover the various events organized in the capital and admire as manyworks by international artists.
+From November 3 to 30, 2025, discover the various events organized in the capital and admire theworks of international artists.
 What a program!

-For this new and fifth edition, Photo Days continues to reinvent itself.
+For this new and sixth edition, Photo Days continues to reinvent itself.
 This year, there are several exhibitions, encounters, guided tours and numerous events organized in the various venues participating in the festival.
-Historical photography, young French and international creations, feminist engagement, documentary photography, fashion, travel, nude or landscape, absurd or real: the works to be discovered have no limits, no rules, other than to please you, to amaze you, to question you, to make you react.
+Historical photography, young French and international creations, feminist engagement, documentary photography, fashion, travel, nude or landscape, absurd or real: the works to be discovered have no limits, no rules, other than to please you, fill you with wonder, question you and make you react.

-As always, Photo Days and Paris je t'aime - Office de tourisme are awarding a photography Grand Prix to the artists and professional photographers who entered this year's competition.
-The prize: 15,000 euros, and an exhibition in Paris in 2025 for the winner!
+As always, Photo Days and Paris je t'aime - Office de tourisme will be awarding the Grand Prix de photographie to the artists and professional photographers who have entered this year's competition.
+Aspiring artists also benefit from free portfolio readings and professional advice (registration required until October 1, 2025).

 Exhibitions